alkayadav10/SpecQuality/README.md

     *   A tab-separated values (TSV) file, typically an output from the MSGF+ search engine.

-    *   The script expects to find the scan title/identifier in the 4th column (index 3) and the Q-value in the 17th column (index 16) of this file.
+    *   The script expects to find the scan title/identifier (MGF compatible) in the 4th column (index 3) and the Q-value in the 17th column (index 16) of this file.
 These indices might need adjustment if your MSGF+ output format differs.